flexcyon/docs-en/docs/en/Styling/Style-Settings/Editor/Title-Bar/index.md

 icon: material/format-text-variant-outline
 ---

-For configuration of the titlebar, enable rainbow hover effects on titlebar buttons
+For configuration of the title bar, enable rainbow hover effects on title bar buttons

 ## Navigation